MicrosoftDocs/fabric-docs/docs/enterprise/buy-subscription.md

 6. Select **Review + create**.

 ### Fabric Quotas
 Microsoft Fabric provides limits (quotas) on how many total Fabric CUs you can provision on your subscription depending on your Azure subscription type.
-These quotas are reasonable and most customers will not hit the quota limit.
+You can review your CU usage in your Azure subscription.
 This section explains how to request a quota increase for Microsoft Fabric.

 ##### Requesting a quota increase
-You can review your usage of Fabric CUs in your subscription and submit a request for a quota increase from **My Quota**, accessible from [Azure Home](https://portal.azure.com/#home).
-You must have an Azure account with the Contributor role (or another role that includes Contributor access).
+To request a quota increase, you must have an Azure account with the contributor role, or another role that includes *contributor * access.
+Follow these steps to submit a request for a quota increase.
-1. To view the Quotas page, sign in to the Azure portal and enter "quotas" into the search box, then select Quotas.

-> [!TIP]
+1. Sign in to the [Azure portal](https://portal.azure.com/#home)
+2. Search for *quotas* and select **Quotas**.
+3. On the Overview page, select **Microsoft Fabric**.
+4. Select New Quota Request.
+5. Select one of these options to increase the quota(s):
+    * Enter a new limit
+    * Adjust the usage %
-   > After you've accessed **Quotas**, the service will appear at the top of [Azure Home](https://portal.azure.com/#home) in the Azure portal.
-You can also [add **Quotas** to your **Favorites** list](../azure-portal/azure-portal-add-remove-sort-favorites.md) so that you can quickly go back to it.
+    * You can also [add **Quotas** to your **Favorites** list](../azure-portal/azure-portal-add-remove-sort-favorites.md) so that you   can quickly go back to it.

-2. On the Overview page, select **Microsoft Fabric**.
-3. Near the top of the page, select New Quota Request, then select the way you'd like to increase the quota(s): Enter a new limit or Adjust the usage %.

->[!TIP]
->For quotas with very high usage, we recommend choosing Adjust the usage %.
-This option allows you to select one usage percentage to apply to all the selected quotas without requiring you to calculate an absolute number (limit) for each quota.

-4. If you selected Enter a new limit: In the New Quota Request pane, enter a numerical value for each new quota limit.

-5. If you selected Adjust the usage %: In the New Quota Request pane, adjust the slider to a new usage percent.
-Adjusting the percentage automatically calculates the new limit for each quota to be increased.
-This option is particularly useful when the selected quotas have very high usage.

-When you're finished, select Submit.
+6. When you're finished, select **Submit**.

 Your request will be reviewed, and you'll be notified if the request can be fulfilled.
 This usually happens within a few minutes.
 If your request isn't fulfilled, you'll see a link where you can open a support request so that a support engineer can assist you with the increase.

 ##### Create support request for quota increase
 To request an increase to your quota, follow these steps:
 1. Go to the New support request page in the Azure portal by following the steps to [Open a support request](https://learn.microsoft.com/azure/azure-portal/supportability/how-to-create-azure-support-request).
-2. On the Problem description tab of the New support request page, choose Service and subscription limits (quotas) for the Issue type, and your subscription from the drop-down.
-For Quota type, type in Fabric and choose the appropriate product: Microsoft Fabric.
+2. On the Problem description tab of the New support request page,
+    * **Issue Type** Select *Service* and *subscription limits (quotas)* for the Issue type, and your subscription from the drop-down.
-3. Select Next: Solutions >> to go to the Additional details tab.
+    * **Quota type** Type *Fabric* and select *Microsoft Fabric*.
+4. Select **Next**.
-4. On the Additional details tab, under Problem details, select Enter details to enter additional information.
+5. On the *Additional details* tab, under *Problem details*, select *Enter details* to enter additional information.

-Selecting Enter details displays the Quota details window that allows you to add additional information.
-Specify your new limits on the Quota details window, and then use Save and continue to apply your new limits and navigate back to the New support request page.
+6. Specify your new limits on the Quota details window, and then use Save and continue to apply your new limits and navigate back to the New support request page.

-#### Submit your request
-The final step is to fill in the remaining details of your quota request.
+7. The final step is to fill in the remaining details of your quota request.
 Then select Next: Review + create>>, and after reviewing the request details, select Create to submit the request.

 #### Additional Information
 [Azure subscription and service limits, quotas, and constraints](../../../azure/azure-resource-manager/management/azure-subscription-service-limits.md)